MethanePowered/MethaneKit/Apps/03-TexturedCube/README.md

 Final part of initialization is related to frame-dependent resources, creating independent resource objects for each frame in swap-chain:
 - Create uniforms buffer with `IBuffer::CreateConstantBuffer(...)` function.
 - Create program arguments to resources bindings with `IProgramBindings::Create(..)` function.
-- Create rendering command list with `RenderCommandList::Create(...)` and create set of command lists with `ICommandListSet::Create(...)` for execution in command queue.
+- Create rendering command list with `IRenderCommandList::Create(...)` and create set of command lists with `ICommandListSet::Create(...)` for execution in command queue.

 Finally at the end of `Init()` function `App::CompleteInitialization()` is called to complete graphics